Security-Onion-Solutions/securityonion-docs/Bro.rst

 -  Check ``/nsm/bro/logs/current/reporter.log`` for clues if your custom script(s) is/are not working as desired.

-To check and see if a Bro script has fired a Notice, go to ELSA, click Notice, and then click "Top Notice Types".
-Alternatively, check for entries in ``/nsm/bro/logs/current/notice.log``.
+To check and see if a Bro script has fired a Notice, go to Kibana and check our ``Bro Notices`` dashboard.
+Alternatively, you can check for entries in ``/nsm/bro/logs/current/notice.log``.

 **PLEASE NOTE**: In a distributed deployment, all custom scripts created under ``/opt/bro/share/bro/policy/`` on a master server will be